 The following additional information, which may appear elsewhere in the annual report, is provided in terms of the NSX Listings Requirements for purposes of the general authority to repurchase the Company's shares set out in special resolution number 1 above -

-- 4.1 directors and management pages 26 and 28; - 4.2 major shareholders page 27 and 28; - 4.3 directors' interests in ordinary shares page 28; and - 4.4 share capital of the Company pages 62 to 63.
+- 4.1 directors and management pages 28 and 29; - 4.2 major shareholders page 29; - 4.3 directors' interests in ordinary shares page 29; and - 4.4 share capital of the Company page 66.

 5. LITIGATION STATEMENT